andlab-um/lab-website/README.md

 ### Add news

 Just post it on our lab Twitter account and it will automatically show up.

+> Update (2024-03-14): Twitter news is currently disabled due to the Twitter API bug.
+Please add news in the [_pages/home.md](_pages/home.md) file in a markdown format.

 ### Edit template